Open-/Closed-loop Active Learning for Data-driven Predictive Control: Introduction

-{When data is randomly generated and collected, learning is often slow and inefficient due to the presence of redundant information \cite{LANG1995331}.
-To address this issue, active learning provides a promising solution, thanks to its ability to generate and select data from which it learns \cite{settles.tr09}.
+{When data is randomly generated and collected, learning is often slow and inefficient due to the presence of redundant information \cite{LANG1995331}. {Active learning offers a promising solution to this problem due to its capability to selectively acquire informative data for learning \cite{settles.tr09}.} {Early methods for data generation were proposed by either estimating the potential response of the system using a preliminary model \cite{geversInputDesignOpenloop2006},} or by evaluating the performance of the current controller \cite{hjalmarssonExperimentDesignClosedloop2005}.
 From a systems and control perspective, active learning can be divided into open-loop active learning and closed-loop active learning, corresponding to open-loop and closed-loop control systems, respectively.
-For both cases, the aim is to maximize a certain data informativity metric.
-Open-loop active learning actively designs inputs to drive the system to the desirable state for data collection.
+For both cases, the objective is to maximize a certain data informativity metric.
+For the purpose of data collection, open-loop active learning approaches design inputs to drive the system to the desirable state.
 In contrast, closed-loop active learning maximizes the metric by actively selecting closed-loop data, since the system is driven by the closed-loop controller.} Generally, active learning can be classified by the employed metrics.
 For {open-loop active learning}, metrics are designed to quantify uncertainty \cite{Lewis1994uncertaintysampling, pmlr-v162-raj22a}, diversity \cite{10.1145/1015330.1015349}, or various information measures \cite{Yu2006Active,PRONZATO2008303,Abraham2019activelearning,2022_Beyond,Monica2022online,muller2023inputdesign}, e.g., Fisher information matrix and Hankel matrix.
-We refer readers to \cite{pmlr-v125-wagenmaker20a,taylor2021ALinRobotics} for additional designs of metrics and their applications in active learning. {Open-loop active learning strategies need to actively drive the system to collect desirable data samples.
-However, this becomes impossible when a closed-loop system is considered, as the system is fully driven by a closed-loop controller.}
+We refer readers to \cite{pmlr-v125-wagenmaker20a,taylor2021ALinRobotics} for additional designs of metrics and their applications in active learning.
+Open-loop active learning strategies need to actively excite the system to collect desirable data samples.
+However, in closed-loop systems, the input cannot be arbitrarily designed by the user to generate desirable samples, since the inputs are generated by a closed-loop controller.